flextremedev/react-type-check/README.md

 ## The problem

-There cases when you want to check if a value is a React component.
+There may be cases when you want to check if a value is a React component.
 You might even want it to be typeguarded.
 Checking for React components isn't trivial at all.
 For example it depends on which JavaScript syntax you're using.

 ## The solution